Particular/docs.particular.net/samples/azure-service-bus-netstandard/send-reply/sample.md

 ## Code walk-through

-This sample shows a simple two-endpoints scenario exchanging messages with each other so that:
+This sample shows a basic two-endpoint scenario exchanging messages with each other so that:

  * `Endpoint1` sends a `Message1` message to `Endpoint2`.
  * `Endpoint2` replies to `Endpoint1` with a `Message2` instance.